ehmatthes/pcc_3e/online_resources_site/docs/updates/deploying_django.md

 ---

 You can now go back to the book and pick up on page 459, at the *Creating Custom Error Pages* section.
 The only difference you’ll need to keep in mind is that you’ll use `upsun` whenever you see the command `platform` used in the book.
 Also, any reference to Platform.sh should be read as a reference to Upsun.

+For more specific information about deploying Django projects to Upsun, see the main [Django documentation page](https://fixed.docs.upsun.com/guides/django.html) for Fixed deployments.

 Destroying the remote project
 ---